-This Vegan Cauliflower and Potato Soup is packed with creamy potatoes, roasted cauliflower, and aromatic herbs and is an easy one-pot recipe that’s perfect for chilly nights or meal prep.
+This Cauliflower Potato Soup is packed with creamy potatoes, roasted cauliflower, and aromatic herbs and is an easy recipe that's perfect for chilly nights or meal prep.
 Ready in under an hour, this soup delivers rich flavor and a velvety texture without any dairy.

 This Potato and Cauliflower Soup is no exception, blending creamy potatoes and roasted cauliflower into a rich, satisfying dish.
 It's just as easy as whipping up my Vegan Split Pea and Barley Soup or Vegan White Lasagna Soup, but with its own cozy vibe that makes you wonder why you don't make soup more often.